ArkadiK94/Blog_REST_API/README.md

 1. Handling Requsts & Respones with sending JSON DATA
 2. Authentication with jwt
 3. Handling Cross Origin Resource Sharing Errors

+* connecting the rest api with react frontend app and managing there the connection (the frontend was not added to github)